 It is interesting to note that, should the insurance company be denying your claim because of a suspicion of arson, the burden of proof lies with the insurance company and not with you as the homeowner.
 If there is no direct or circumstantial evidence associating the incident with arson and if the insurance company insists on denying the claim, they may be acting in bad faith.
 If this is happening to you, a fire insurance claim lawyer from Charles Injury Law, will help you get your claim resolved.

 Give us a call today to have your claim reviewed by our expert fire damage attorneys with no obligation.

 How can a Charles Legal fire damage attorney help me?

-When you work with a fire damage attorney from Charles Legal, PLLC we will perform separate assessments using our own resources.
+When you work with a fire damage attorney from Charles Injury Law, we will perform separate assessments using our own resources.
 Our discoveries can be used in negotiations and settlements with your insurance company.
-We have a network of experts that can study the cause of the fire, establish a value to the assets lost in the blaze, inspect your home to uncover any other damage it may have sustained which might have been overlooked by your insurance, and place a value on your claim.
+We have a network of experts that can study the cause of the fire, establish a value for the assets lost in the blaze, inspect your home to uncover any other damage it may have sustained which might have been overlooked by your insurance and place a value on your claim.
 Set up an initial consultation to evaluate your claim, we work on a contingency basis and there are no out-of-pocket costs to you.